jessicarush/react-notes/nextjs_server_actions.md

       // ...
 ```

-I used teh same pattern in a case were instead of clearing the form on a successful submit, I wanted to update state:
+I used the same pattern in a case were instead of clearing the form on a successful submit, I wanted to update state:

 ```tsx
 'use client';